gprMax/gprMax/README.rst

 ^^^^^^^^^^^^^^^^^^

 * Install Python 3 (https://www.python.org/downloads/)

+    * Mac OS X: It is recommended to install Python 3 via the Homebrew package manager (http://brew.sh) rather than from the Python website.

 * Install Python packages: **cython, h5py, matplotlib, numpy, psutil, pyfiglet**.
 Optionally **mpi4py** if you want to use the Message Passing Interface (MPI) task farm functionality (requires an installation of OpenMPI).

     * Mac OS X: packages can be installed using the :code:`pip` package manager which comes with Python, e.g. :code:`pip install cython`.
 To check what packages are installed use :code:`pip list`.